 Furthermore, if you upgrade Magento, you need to do an upgrade of your third party extensions as well.
 This is because extensions may also likely be incompatible with your new Magento version.

 So with each release, upgrading requires a full test of your store functionally.
 Otherwise, you’ll find new frustrating bugs in production (or, worse yet, your customers will find them for you).

-We strongly recommend not trying to upgrade your production host before testing everything.
+We strongly recommend that you do not try to upgrade your production host before testing everything.

-The best practice is to create a test host with a copy of your production host and a backup copy of your production database.
-Many hosting providers offer easy tools to clone your store for testing, and in the case of some hosting providers they will do it for you.
-After you run the upgrade you need to test everything you can think of on the test host.
-It is good practice to keep a list of commonly affected areas after upgrades from your past experiences.
+The best place to start is by creating a test host with a copy of your production host and a backup copy of your production database.
+Many hosting providers offer easy tools to help you clone your store for testing, and in the case of some hosting providers, they will do it for you.
+After you run the upgrade, you need to test everything you can think of on the test host.
+It's a good practice to keep a list of commonly affected areas after upgrades from your past experiences.
 For example, you can create a list you follow of checking the checkout flow, checking the account area, etc.

-These are just examples, and will differ based on your unique store and customizations.
+These are just a few examples, and will differ based on your unique store and customizations.
 Only after testing is complete and thorough should you then proceed with applying the upgrade on production.

-It is important to note, and good practice for any project where big changes are about to occur, to create a full backup of your database.
+It is important to note that for any project where big changes are about to occur, you need to create a full backup of your database.
 During an upgrade, Magento changes the structure of the database and it’s not possible to rollback those changes.
 This is why a backup is vital in case you need to return to your previous database for any reason.
 For the same reasons above, it is also good practice to backup your files as well.
 In this way, you can return your Magento to its full previous state.